Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/environment.md

 BackgroundManagers manage GameObjects that make up the background of a scene.
 This includes things like setting them active or inactive as needed.

 `BackgroundManager.cs` manages the background GameObjects of the Title scene.
-It toggles its child GameObjects accordingly between the MainMenu and Options screens
+It toggles its child GameObjects accordingly between the MainMenu and Options screens.